rocky-linux/documentation/docs/guides/proxies/pound.md

 Something that most documents dealing with load balancing proxy servers will not deal with are the security issues.
 For instance, if this is a public facing web server, you will need to have the `http` and `https` services open to the world on the load balancing proxy.
 But what about the "BackEnd" servers?

 Those should only need to be accessed by their ports from the Pound server itself, but since the Pound server is redirecting to 8080 or 8081 on the BackEnd servers, and since the BackEnd servers have `http` listening on those subsequent ports, you can just use the service names for the firewall commands on those BackEnd servers.
-I

-n this section we will deal with those concerns, and the `firewalld` commands needed to lock everything down.
+In this section we will deal with those concerns, and the `firewalld` commands needed to lock everything down.

 !!! warning